3 Days in Dublin | The Ultimate Itinerary for First-Time Travelers

 The Alex Hotel | The Alex Hotel is a beautiful property in Dublin that was once where a train station used to be.
 Inside, you’ll find sleek Art Deco fixtures and a lovely co-working space.
 The rooms are chic and clean, making it a perfect stay in Dublin.
 Check availability here.

 InterContinental Dublin | For those looking for a more luxurious stay in Dublin, consider the InterContinental.
 They have a beautiful lobby lounge with marble details and crystal chandeliers.
-This was formerly the Four Seasons, so it’s a top tier property.
+This was formerly the Four Seasons, so it’s a top-tier property.
 Check availability here.

 dublin travel restrictions